-One credit hour is equal to one contact hour (60 minutes) of lecture time, 2 contact hours (120 minutes) of a Practical or a Tutorial, or three-four contact hours (180-240 minutes) of Field Work or clinical work in a 15-17 week semester.
+One credit hour is equal to one contact have 30 contact hours of lecture time and hour (60 minutes) of lecture time, 2 contact hours (120 minutes) of a Practical or a Tutorial, or three-four contact hours (180-240 minutes) of Field Work or clinical work in a 15-17 week semester.
 A team-based learning (TBL) session is considered to be a tutorial.

-For example, in a 15-week semester, a course of three credits where there are two lectures and one tutorial every week will have 30 contact hours of lecture time and 30 contact hours of tutorial time (i.e. 60 contact hours per semester).
+For example, in a 15-week semester, a course of three credits where there are two lectures and one tutorial every week will 30 contact hours of tutorial time (i.e. 60 contact hours per semester).
 A similar three credit hour course but with three lectures per week will have 45 contact hours per semester.

-17. ACADEMIC TERMINOLOGY
+ACADEMIC TERMINOLOGY 17.